johnazariah/johnazariah.github.io/_posts/2022-12-06-this-is-not-a-monad-tutorial.md

 Again, the syntax is not typical semi-colon-separated C#, but it is definitely clutter-free and easy to read.
 I make the claim that we have met the goals we started out with:

-- [x] We _have_ managed to return a value that the caller _cannot_ ignore.
+- [x] Return a value that the caller _cannot_ ignore.
-- [x] The flow of the code is a _lot more obvious_ (if you ignore the comments).
+- [x] Make the flow of the code a lot more obvious.
-- [x] We haven't actually done any error checking yet.
-- [x] The caller can't actually access the returned value yet.
+- [x] Mandate the error checking.
-- [x] We've broken how to pass values from a `ErrorChecked` returned from one function into the arguments of a subsequent function.
+- [x] Allow caller to pass values returned from one function into the arguments of a subsequent function.
-- [x] The code is _easy to read_.
+- [x] Make the code easy to read.

 ### 3.5.
 Goal Achieved